abbotto/rectangular/README.md

 - A bare-bones `application`
 - A powerful build `toolkit`

 The `installer` asks you a few questions and downloads the bare-bones `application`.
-Once you have the `application` installed, you can immediately focus on building your app.
+Once you have the `application` installed, you can immediately focus on building it up.
 Everything is well-organized, configurable and easy to operate.
 The build `toolkit` is used to help put everything together.

 ---